Skip to content

 Remote Work Requires Explicit Security Controls

-If any staff access taxpayer data outside the office — including seasonal employees working from home — your WISP must address remote security explicitly.
 Require all remote access to firm systems to occur through a firm-managed virtual private network (VPN).
 Personal devices used for work must meet the same security standards as firm-owned devices: full-disk encryption, MFA, and current patch levels.
-Our VPN selection guide covers recommended configurations you can reference directly in your policy section.
+Our VPN selection guide covers recommended configurations you can reference directly in your WISP policy section.
+For seasonal employees who connect remotely only during tax season, consider issuing dedicated firm-managed devices rather than permitting personal device access.

 Structuring Your WISP Around the IRS Security Six